P0172 – Meaning, Causes, Symptoms, & Fixes

 - Faulty coolant thermostat

-It is okay to drive a vehicle with P0172 for a short period of time, but driving with this code for an extended period of time can overheat the engine and cause internal engine damage.
+It is okay to drive a vehicle with P0172 for a short period of time, but driving with this code for an extended period of time can cause internal engine damage and failure of the catalytic converter.

 Code P0172 Common Diagnosis Mistakes